josemandujano92/2d-pinball-game/README.md

 When the ball falls below the bottom edge the game is over.

 ### Acknowledgments
-Microsoft Copilot for code suggestions.
+Microsoft/GitHub Copilot for code suggestions.